FuelLabs/fuel-bridge/docs/design_docs.md

 ### ETH Bridge Deposit

 1. User starts a deposit by calling `sendETH()` on `FuelMessagePortal` which accepts an amount of ETH that gets custodied while bridged
-1. The Fuel client sees an outgoing message event emitted on the `FuelMessagePortal` and adds a corresponding `InputMessage` to the UTXO set with the designated owner
+1. The Fuel client sees an outgoing message event emitted on the `FuelMessagePortal` and adds a corresponding `InputMessage` to the UTXO set with the designated recipient
-1. The owner can now spend the amount value in the input message like any other input
+1. The recipient can now spend the amount value in the input message like any other input

 ![ETH Deposit Diagram](/docs/imgs/FuelMessagingETHDeposit.png)